ossia/score-docs/docs/reference-manual/references/protocols.md

 Every standard format (AIFF, MP3, OGG Vorbis, FLAC, etc) should be supported without issues.

 *score* handles WAV files in a specific way, through the [dr_wav](https://github.com/mackron/dr_libs/) library, to allow for memory-mapping the data for large files.

+*score* is able to read ACID tags to devise for instance BPM info from sound files.

 See the [sound file process documentation]({{ site.baseurl }}/processes/soundfile.html) for more information.